 The Twilight Time Blu-ray of Tony Rome & Lady in Cement is a bright and polished encoding of the two feature films, which shine as if they were filmed yesterday.
 Joseph Biroc’s camerawork is Hollywood-slick at all times, and when the sets are attractive, stylish as well.
 I also like those Gena Rowlands close-ups, which look so good that you’d think the cameraman was in love with her.

 I only listened to part of the boys’ club commentary with Eddy Friedfeld, Anthony Latino, Lee Pfeiffer, and Paul Scrabo.
-Pfeiffer and Scrabo are definite experts on the ‘sixties film scene, and come out with a steady string of facts and observations, as well as stories and anecdotes about Sinatra that have become legend.
+Pfeiffer and Scrabo are definite experts on the ‘sixties film scene and offer a steady string of facts and observations, as well as stories and anecdotes about Sinatra that have become legend.
 I skipped around on the track, so it’s possible that they answer some of my questions about the picture.
-Trailers are included, and discrete music tracks that aren’t totally clear of sound effects.
+Trailers are included and discrete music tracks that aren’t totally clear of sound effects.
 Nancy Sinatra sounds pretty good on the title track for Tony Rome.

 Movies: both Good